Sharjah Biennale15) Thinking Historically in the Present_2023. 2. 7 ~6.11 (UAE)

 Survey 'A South of vanishing hope vs. a North of scant freedom: Who is unhappier? ' (Survey for 50 North Korean defectors, 2017)

-A Man without a Country is a hanging mobile featuring voice in Korean and English relation statements about violence and discrimination experienced by North Korean defectors in the South.
-It repesents hatred, invisible yet hanging in the air around us.
+A Man without a Country is a hanging mobile featuring voice in Korean and English, related statements about violence and discrimination experienced by North Korean defectors in the South.

 On the floor are shredded banknotes, piled high like a sand dune, representing the hidden desire of capital. beautiful to look at, but never enough to sate desire.